mreq/mreq.eu/source/articles/2013-06-23-building-the-main-file-from-sub-files-in-sublime-text-2.html.md

 tags: sublime text
 ---

 How to build a master file when working with sub-files?
-I've encountered this question on IRC and superuser often enough to create a post about it./////
+I've encountered this question on IRC and superuser often enough to create a post about it.

 You don't have to change the main-file in any way.
 For the sub-files, use a first-line comment like in the TeX file bellow: